mattb102/uconn-sso-client/README.md

 # Notes

-This is still a very early version, so I will work to improve this to make it easier to use.
+This is still a very early version, so I will work to improve this to make it easier to use and also better handle any sort of failures.
 I am also open to any PR's

 # Resources